(Trumpet Fanfare; Cue Cheering Extras)

 The pilot of Northwest Flight 42 . . . turned back about 20 minutes into the flight . . . after several passengers were observed passing cell phones back and forth and unfastening their seat belts.

 Well, was the fasten seat belt light still on?!?
-If a man unfastens his seat belt, or passes a cell phone to another passenger, that’s one thing — but if a man with an unfastened belt whips out a phone . . . run.
+If a man unfastens his seat belt, or . . .

 In Michigan, three Palestinian-American men were arrested last week after being found to be in possession of nearly 1000 disposable cell phones.
 They are under suspiscion of participating in a scheme to sell the phones to help fund a terrorist cell.
 In a similar case in Ohio, charges were recently dropped, but Caro, Mich. police are holding firm.
 From the Star Tribune: